wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 	- **Cloud Service**: select **Create a new Cloud Service**.

 	- **Cloud Service DNS Name**: This is the public DNS name of the Cloud Service that is associated with the VM.
 The default name is the name you typed in for the VM name.
-If in later steps of the topic, you create a trusted SSL certificate and then the DNS name is used for the value of the “**Issued to**” of the certificate.
+If in later steps of the topic, you create a trusted SSL certificate and then the DNS name is used for the value of the "**Issued to**" of the certificate.

 	- **Region/Affinity Group/Virtual Network**: Choose the region closest to your end users.